NASA-AMMOS/slim/docs/guides/checklist.md

 ## Repository Starter Kit

-If you're starting a new project / repository, you can automatically get many of the above setup quickly using our:
+If you're starting a new project / repository, you can automatically get many of the above set up quickly using our:

 **🌐 [Repository Starter Kit](https://github.com/nasa-ammos/slim-starterkit)**

+There's two ways to use the Repository Starter Kit:

 ### Using our Template Repository